 Music seems to spring from the very foundation stones of Barcelona, and whether you're strolling down La Rambla, mooching around on the city beaches or exploring Gaudi's Park Guell you're bound to hear some artistic souls strike up a chord or beating a banjo, as often for the sheer joy of playing as for a copper or two.
-It goes without saying too that, in this decidedly Bohemian city, organised concerts of rock, jazz, blues, electro, flamenco, classical, folk and pretty much every genre in between take place in live music venues in every barrio and district... and whereas cynics will point to a lost era of creativity in the late 90s and early 00s, when a greater permissiveness meant more freedom to play wherever you wanted (see below about noise restriction laws!) there's still plenty going on in the city.
+It goes without saying too that, in this decidedly Bohemian city, organised concerts of rock, jazz, blues, electro, flamenco, classical, folk and pretty much every genre in between take place in every barrio and district... and whereas cynics will point to a lost era of creativity in the late 90s and early 00s, when a greater permissiveness meant more freedom to play wherever you wanted (see below about noise restriction laws!) there's still plenty going on in the city.

 Above: A peaceful acoustic gig......

 Live music lovers who loathe the idea of stadium-sized crowds, screaming teenagers and overpriced tickets will be pleased to know Barcelona also boasts a number of small and mid-sized venues where more intimate concerts take place.
-Laws enforcing noise restrictions meant a lot of underground and artistic places lost their licenses in the mid-2000s, but thankfully new spots have sprung up and there's more than enough cool venues spread around the city.
+Laws enforcing noise restrictions meant a lot of underground and artistic places lost their licenses in the mid-2000s, but thankfully new hotspots have sprung up and there's more than enough places spread around the city.
 As for what you might hear?
-There are concerts for all tastes in Barcelona, so whether you want to rock up to a klezmer fusion session, afrobeat jam, acid jazz jive or balkan beat bonanza a bit of research will reveal all (start by checking the websites of the live music venues we list below!).
+There are concerts for all tastes, so whether you want to rock up to a klezmer fusion session, afrobeat jam, acid jazz jive or balkan beat bonanza a bit of research will reveal all (start by checking the websites of the venues we list below!).

 Naturally musical purists are not left out in the cold/warm, as Barcelona boasts concert halls aplenty for classical performances, such as the Liceu Theatre, with its rich programme of opera and ballet, and L'Auditori where the Barcelona Symphony and Catalonia National Orchestra regale the crowds.

-Let's maintain a modicum of intellectualism and kick off with the classical concert halls:
+Let's aspire to intellectualism and kick off with the classical concert halls: